nimaid/LPHK/README.md

 * If your game/application does not detect mouse movements, see if there is an option to turn off "raw input" in the settings.
 This setting bypasses all software and reads directly from the mouse, which you don't want for this.

 ## What still needs to be written? (in order of priority) [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
-* Re-write `files.py` to use a JSON format for layouts (and scripts).
-  * Use `legacy_files.py` to auto-convert the old formats to the newest one
-  * Include an `version` entry to make backwards compatibility much easier
-  * A version string will be put at the top of the new `files.py`
-  * Add small version text in the bottom corner of the program
-  * Make LPHKSCRIPT files JSON as well
-    * An array of lines, which are arrays of tokens
-    * A version string
 * Make an installer for Windows and Linux
   * ~~Should use a `conda` environment created from an `environment.yml` file~~
   * Should copy LPHK files into an appropriate directory (like `Program Files`)